mszegedy/plea/story/ch-1.md

 "What do you want me to say?
 It was the usual brain-worms."

+She knew she was making a mistake, ranting at Alexey after he'd barely said anything, but Artemis just couldn't hold it back.
+Why was he acting like she already knew what was going on?
+Alexey didn't exactly regularly attempt suicide.

 "Alyosha, _what_ usual brain-worms?
 We've talked so many times, but I feel like I still don't know what your deal is.
 You're not trans, fine, we've been over that.
 You don't wanna be a girl, so we'll stop bothering you about it.
 That joke started before we realized how much trauma you had about it, and I'm sorry that we played a part in that.
 I'm most of all sorry _I_ played a part in that.
 I should have realized sooner.
 But please, if you want constructive conversations, you gotta let me know what you're thinking.
 Because I haven't had your experiences."

 "We were part of the same stupid cult, Temmie.
 What do you _think_ my brain-worms are?
 They're all about like… how not exposing myself to hatred and abuse is, like, intellectual cowardice or whatever.
 And how I need to personally save the human race, or else I'm worthless."